-Figure 46 illustrates the dependence of RAM/cache performance on interconnect technology assumptions.
-As described in Section 8 on "Technology Modeling", instead of assuming a single set of scaling assumptions for interconnect technology, we consider aggressive and conservative scaling projections as in [12][6].
-From Figure 46, it can be seen that for the SRAM capacities and technology (65 nm) considered, the cache performance is not very different under either conservative or aggressive interconnect technology assumptions.
-The lower resistance per unit length of the aggressive projections leads to lowering of the access time by about 10% on an average.
+Figure 45 illustrates the dependence of RAM/cache performance on interconnect technology assumptions.
+As described in Section 8 on "Technology Modeling", instead of assuming a single set of scaling assumptions for interconnect technology, we consider aggressive and conservative scaling projections as in [11, 13].
+From Figure 45, it can be seen that for the SRAM capacities and technology (65nm) considered, the cache performance is not very different under either conservative or aggressive interconnect technology assumptions.
+The lower resistance per unit length of the aggressive projections leads to lowering of the access time by about 11% on an average.
 For smaller technologies, the impact of interconnect technology assumptions would be more.

-Figure 47 shows the impact of wire type on cache performance.
+Figure 46 shows the impact of wire type on cache performance.
 As described in Section 8 on "Technology Modeling", wires outside a mat can be of either 'semi-global' or 'global' type.
-With respect to semi-global type, global type wires outside mats lead to an improvement in access time of 30% on an average for more or less the same investment in area.
+With respect to semi-global type, global type wires outside mats lead to an improvement in access time of 22% on an average with about 3% increase in area.
 The global type wires take up greater area than the semi-global type wires, so the number of mats in the bank with global wire type is fewer than that with semi-global wire type.
 This leads to increase in the random cycle time because of greater wordline and bitline delays.